ua-datalab/Workshops/README.md

 * [Prompt Engineering](https://tyson-swetnam.github.io/intro-gpt/prompts/), Tyson Swetnam, 2025.

 #### Learning Goals

 Upon completion of this ten-session workshop series, participants will be able to:

-* **Achieve Foundational Proficiency in Python:** Master Python programming fundamentals relevant to data acquisition, cleaning, manipulation, and transformation using core libraries like Pandas and NumPy.
+* **Achieve Foundational Proficiency in Python:** Master Python programming fundamentals relevant to data acquisition, cleaning, manipulation, and transformation using core libraries like Pandas and NumPy, while incorporating AI-assisted coding techniques for enhanced development efficiency and code optimization.

-* **Develop Data Visualization and EDA Skills:** Create meaningful data visualizations and perform comprehensive Exploratory Data Analysis (EDA) to uncover patterns, anomalies, and insights within datasets using libraries such as Matplotlib and Seaborn.
+* **Develop Data Visualization and EDA Skills:** Create meaningful data visualizations and perform comprehensive Exploratory Data Analysis (EDA) to uncover patterns, anomalies, and insights within datasets using libraries such as Matplotlib and Seaborn, supplemented by vibe coding approaches for rapid prototyping and iterative visualization refinement.

-* **Understand and Apply Core AI/ML Concepts:** Grasp the fundamental principles of Artificial Intelligence and Machine Learning, and implement basic supervised and unsupervised learning models using Scikit-learn for predictive tasks.
+* **Understand and Apply Core AI/ML Concepts:** Grasp the fundamental principles of Artificial Intelligence and Machine Learning, and implement basic supervised and unsupervised learning models using Scikit-learn for predictive tasks, while leveraging AI-assisted methodologies for model selection, hyperparameter tuning, and performance evaluation.

-* **Integrate AI Tools for Enhanced Analysis:** Learn to utilize emerging AI tools, including an introduction to Large Language Models (LLMs), to assist and augment various stages of the data analysis workflow, from data preparation to insight generation and code assistance.
+* **Integrate AI Tools for Enhanced Analysis:** Learn to utilize emerging AI tools, including Large Language Models (LLMs), to assist and augment various stages of the data analysis workflow, from data preparation to insight generation and code assistance, demonstrating proficiency in both traditional programming paradigms and modern AI-augmented development approaches.

+* **Master Contemporary Coding Paradigms:** Demonstrate competency in AI-assisted coding techniques for automated code generation, debugging, and documentation, while applying vibe coding methodologies to facilitate natural language-driven data exploration and analysis through conversational programming interfaces.

-* **Execute End-to-End Data Analysis Projects:** Design and implement a complete data analysis project, demonstrating the ability to integrate Python scripting, data processing, machine learning, and AI-assisted techniques to address a defined problem and communicate results effectively.
+* **Execute End-to-End Data Analysis Projects:** Design and implement a complete data analysis project, demonstrating the ability to integrate Python scripting, data processing, machine learning, and AI-assisted techniques to address a defined problem and communicate results effectively, utilizing both conventional analytical methods and modern AI-augmented workflows.

 ***